Lambert House Renovations & Move

 MORTGAGE PAID OFF – DEFERRED MAINTENANCE NEXT

 Now that we own our facility, we have a responsibility to ourselves and to the youth to maintain it for the future.
-To that end, we aim to raise an additional $2 million for renovations in the second phase of our capital campaign.
-So far, we have raised $1,130,000 to stop the steadily worsening flooding of the basement and to expand program space.
-(Some volunteers will remember being in the basement with our program director with five-gallon buckets bailing an estimated 1,500 cubic feet, or 11,220 gallons, of water in a single day two winters ago.
+So far, we have raised $2,700,000 to stop the steadily worsening flooding of the basement, improve earthquake resilience of the building, expand program space, and renovate our main floor kitchen, dining room, and bathrooms.
+(Some volunteers will remember being in the basement with our program director with five-gallon buckets bailing an estimated 1,500 cubic feet, or 11,220 gallons, of water in a single day.
 Foundation leaks are common among houses of similar vintage in Seattle.)

 THE CONSTRUCTION

-The foundation’s 1901 brick walls and concrete slab will be demolished and removed.
-Dirt will be removed; the floor will be lowered; deeper foundation trenches will be excavated; footing drains will be installed; sub-floor drainage will be installed before a new floor slab is poured; the sewer pipe to the street will be lowered; new foundation walls will be poured; windows and exterior doors will be installed; the steep, narrow basement stairs will be replaced; ceiling height will be increased; heat will be added; a bathroom will be added; and new, dry youth programming space will be created including an art studio and a media lounge.
+The foundation’s 1901 brick walls and concrete slab were demolished and removed.
+Dirt was removed; the floor will be lowered; deeper foundation trenches were excavated; footing drains have been installed; sub-floor drainage was installed before a new floor slab is poured; the sewer pipe to the street was lowered; new foundation walls will be poured.
+Next, windows and exterior doors will be installed; the steep, narrow basement stairs will be replaced; ceiling height will be increased; heat will be added; a bathroom will be added; a new ADA lift and path from the parking lot will be added to the front porch, serving both the main floor and new basement; and new, dry youth programming space will be created including an art studio and a media lounge.
+Our kitchen will be gut-renovated, plumbing and electrical upgraded, bathrooms will be moved and renovated, dining room will be expanded to add more seating, and new storage will be installed.
+Because the renovation was expanded to add the kitchen, dining room, and main floor bathrooms, we do not yet have a solid timeline, but we expect construction to continue through 2025.

 WHERE ARE WE MOVING TO?

-During the foundation replacement, Lambert House will occupy another old Capitol Hill house and its adjacent carriage house at the South East corner of the Saint Mark’s Cathedral Campus:
+During the foundation replacement and main floor renovations, Lambert House will occupy another old Capitol Hill house and its adjacent carriage house at the South East corner of the Saint Mark’s Cathedral Campus:

 1229 10th Avenue East, Seattle, WA 98102